 We have given greater information related to the OST file that is created in Outlook using cached Exchange mode.
 Additionally, an OST file is important in many ways and the Exchange Administrator can recover corrupt or deleted data from an orphaned OST file too.
 You may require to access contents from the OST file when the Exchange Server is crashed or facing downtime.

 As you cannot import OST files into Outlook, you need to convert OST to PST format and access it in Outlook.
-You should use a professional OST to PST Converter that can not only remove the corruption but provide them a safe method to convert into PST files too.
+You should use a professional OST to PST tool that can not only remove the corruption but provide them a safe method to convert into PST files too.
 After converting the OST file, all the mailboxes will be saved in PST format and you can access them in Outlook.